-How to keep cities cool during heatwaves
+Climate solution for the future: How to keep cities cool during heatwaves?

 J.C.: From Vienna and Montreal to Singapore and Sydney, many cities are being proactive.
 But there is not a single set of solutions that everyone could imitate when dealing with urban overheating.
 What works in one place might not be so effective somewhere else.

 Where should trees be planted?
 What façades should be covered with greenery?
 Where should buildings be built higher?
 Governments, working with research institutes, town planning offices, and the public at large should find the right combination of compensatory actions.
-Every city needs to find its own solution.
+Every city needs to find its own solution for combating heatwaves.

 This approach – above all coupled with combating climate change by reducing greenhouse gases – will enable us to bring down temperatures in cities and make them more livable.